The opening hole is a straight ahead, uphill par 5 with the drive having to carry a large lake directly in front of the tee.

 This straight-away, 380-yard, par 4, slightly uphill on the drive presents an approach to a relatively small green.

 There is a large tree on the right side of the fairway that will possibly catch a drive that is hit to that area.
 On the left side of the fairway, there is very little trouble to be encountered.
 With no bunkers surrounding the green an open shot is normally available.
 Shots that carry long of this green are faced with a very tough pitch or chip down a fast slope.

-The eighteenth hole, a 470 yard, par 5, requires a very accurate tee shot to an uphill slope flanked by trees on both sides of the landing area.
+The ninth hole, a 470 yard, par 5, requires a very accurate tee shot to an uphill slope flanked by trees on both sides of the landing area.

 Drives that find these trees normally are blocked on the second shot.
 There is also a large bunker at the very top of the hill to catch an unlucky long drive.
 This huge green is reachable for long hitters in two with a putt for eagle a real possibility.
 If the second shot is played short of the green you will be faced with a short iron to the green that is very elevated offering no view of the green itself.
 There are two bunkers directly behind this double green that separates hole #9 and hole #18 as well as a huge bunker to the right side.
 Another bunker protects the lower left side.
 Position on the green is very important as three putting is not unusual on extremely long, curling putts.

 The opening hole on the back nine is a straight par 5 playing to 510 yards.

 Following a drive into and over a hillside, you are faced with a second shot down a wide, accommodating fairway.
 The third shot is played to a large green that is steeply sloped from back to front.
 It is not in your best interest to be pitching from behind the green due to the quick downhill pace of the putting surface.
 A small sand trap guards the front right of the green.
 Your best angle of approach is generally center to left side of the fairway.

 Hole #11 is a short par 4 at 310 yards.